-- The two season 7 episodes when the NYPD is reorganized into specialty squads and the 12th is assigned homicide.
+- Season 7 two-parter "Homicide" when the NYPD is reorganized into specialty squads and the 12th is assigned homicide.

-- A late-season episode involves an ex-Nazi in hiding.
+- Late-series episode "The Librarian" involves an ex-Nazi in hiding.

 - Deadpan Snarker: Numerous among both the squad and the people they dealt with, but Yemana, Fish and Dietrich all deserve special mention.